clearlinux/clear-linux-documentation/source/clear-linux/tutorials/nvidia.rst

 Install DKMS
 ************

-The `Dynamic Kernel Module System (DKMS)
+The :ref:`Dynamic Kernel Module System (DKMS)
-<kernel-modules-dkms>`_ allows the NVIDIA kernel modules to be automatically
+<kernel-modules-dkms>` allows the NVIDIA kernel modules to be automatically
 integrated when kernel updates occur in |CL|.

 Install the appropriate DKMS bundle using the instructions below: